Originally posted 2022-03-29 18:55:44.

 Al Badayer Oasis

-If you’ve modest understanding of geography, I’m confident you’ve already read about the Silk road.
-Visiting Al badayer oasis will give you exactly the same feelings as when you travel along the silk road.
-Capturing 24,000 sq. m desert, Al badayer osais is a scenic desert spot developed by Sharjah Investment and Development Authority to further improve the ec-tourism in Sharjah in a luxurious way.
+If you’ve a modest understanding of geography, I’m confident you’ve already read about the Silk Road.
+Visiting the Al Badayer oasis will give you the same feelings as traveling along the Silk Road.
+Capturing 24,000 sq.
+In the desert, Al Badayer Osais is a scenic desert spot developed by Sharjah Investment and Development Authority to further improve the ec-tourism in Sharjah in a luxurious way.

 Al Noor Mosque